hsorby/cellsolver/README.rst

 Be aware that this may take some time to finish executing.

 Note: The default solver is (forward) Euler.
-Using a solver unknown to the application will result in this solver being used.
+Using a solver unknown to the application will result in the (forward) Euler solver being used.

 Additional
 ----------